btodorovic/management-vrf/README.md

 an additional step is required for services not operating within the **mgmt_junos** routing instance.
 Similar to the [fake management VRF](#fake) use case, we need to use the [**next-table**](https://www.juniper.net/documentation/en_US/junos/topics/reference/configuration-statement/static-edit-routing-options.html) knob at the **[edit routing-options static route <\*>]** configuration level, to leak various BSS/OSS/NMS routes from **mgmt_junos.inet.0** into **inet.0**.
-This method should be applied after all steps described in this chapter are applied.
+This option should be applied after all steps described in this chapter are applied.
 More information about this can be found [here](#mgmt_junos_inet0).

 ### Principle